Bostock v. Clayton County Case Summary

-That Title VII now prohibits discrimination based on LGBTQ status is the result of three consolidated cases: Bostock v.
+Title VII now prohibits discrimination based on LGBTQ status because of three consolidated cases: Bostock v.
 Clayton County, Altitude Express v.
 Zarda, and R.G. & G.R.
 Harris Funeral Homes v.
 EEOC.
 In all three cases, employees were fired because they were gay or transgender.
 All lived in states and municipalities in which there were no explicit prohibitions against LGBTQ discrimination in the workplace.

 Facts of the Case